 Hello, I'm Olivia and currently residing in Romania; around the internet, I mostly go by Oli and Pande (from another username), but you can call me however you want.
 I choose to rant for hours about things like movies, manga or Photoshop and like to make internet jokes, because I'm hip.
 I also have a tendency to go on unannounced hiatus at random times; however, I'm still around since "hiatus" means "lurking" to me - I couldn't possibly leave TheO for good :P I still reply to PMs, read posts and view artwork, I just don't comment the day they're posted (sometimes it may take up to a month for me to catch up!)
 Don't take it personally; I have nothing against you, it's just a bad habit of mine that I can't get rid of ^^"

-Likes: cats, yaoi (+ plot, ideally), drawing geometry-based designs, manga, Reddit, organizing everything, being alone in my
+Likes: cats, yaoi (+ plot, ideally), drawing geometry-based designs, manga, Reddit, organizing everything (and yet having a perpetually messy desk), being alone in her

-cave home, HTML & CSS, the pizza my best friend makes
+cave home, the pizza her best friend makes

 Movies: The Prestige, The Wall, Hot Fuzz, The Descent - I'm a movie buff, so I like a lot